-Heading into today, shares of the oil and gas company had lost 7.53% over the past month, lagging the Oils-Energy sector's gain of 1.56% and the S&P 500's gain of 0.16% in that time.
+Heading into today, shares of the oil and gas company had lost 5.08% over the past month, outpacing the Oils-Energy sector's loss of 8.62% and lagging the S&P 500's gain of 2.74% in that time.

-PBR will be looking to display strength as it nears its next earnings release.
-On that day, PBR is projected to report earnings of $0.61 per share, which would represent year-over-year growth of 577.78%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.25 billion, up 69.21% from the year-ago period.
+Wall Street will be looking for positivity from PBR as it approaches its next earnings report date.
+The company is expected to report EPS of $0.57, up 250% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.48 billion, up 73.79% from the year-ago period.

-Any recent changes to analyst estimates for PBR should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for PBR.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 8.02% higher.
-PBR is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 5.97% higher within the past month.
+PBR currently has a Zacks Rank of #3 (Hold).

-Meanwhile, PBR's PEG ratio is currently 0.21.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Integrated - Emerging Markets stocks are, on average, holding a PEG ratio of 0.21 based on yesterday's closing prices.
+Meanwhile, PBR's PEG ratio is currently 0.31.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Integrated - Emerging Markets was holding an average PEG ratio of 0.31 at yesterday's closing price.